KiandaBPM/KiandaBPM.github.io/development.md

 Ember uses the Handlebars templating library to power application user interface.
 Handlebar templates contain static HTML and dynamic content inside Handlebars expressions, which are summoned with double curly braces: {{ }}

 Dynamic content inside a Handlebars expression is rendered with data-binding.
-This means if you update a property, your usage of that property in a template will be automatically updated to the latest value.
+This m eans if you update a property, your usage of that property in a template will be automatically updated to the latest value.

 **Helpers:** Ember gives the ability to write your own helpers, to bring a minimum of logic into Ember templating.
 For example, let's say you would like the ability to add a few numbers together, without needing to define a computed property everywhere you would like to do so.